From the Anoa’is, Harts, Von Erichs, and beyond, here are wrestling families who have had their share of tragedy over the years.

-#1 – The Anoa’i Wrestling Family
+1. The Anoa’i Wrestling Family

-The Anoa’i family has roots in professional wrestling, reaching back to the 1970s, starting with the Wild Samoans, Afa, and Sika.
-The pair were part of a large group of Samoan fans who would attend cards promoted by Roy Shire at the Cow Palace in San Francisco.
+Afa and Sika were part of a large group of Samoan fans who would attend cards promoted by Roy Shire at the Cow Palace in San Francisco.
 They were so wild and rowdy that wrestlers like Ray Stevens approached them to become wrestlers.

-Anoa’i Blood Brother Dwayne “The Rock” Johnson
+Dwayne "The Rock" Johnson

 This is a practice used in Samoa and other parts of the world that forges a tie between two tribes.
 Since then, Maivia and his descendants (including his grandson, Dwayne "The Rock" Johnson) have been considered a part of the Anoa’i family.

 The family branches include Samu, Fatu, Rosey, the Usos, Roman Reigns, Umaga, and former WWE world champion Yokozuna.

-"He was a sweetheart of a guy," The Rock said on his cousin Yokozuna.
+"He was a sweetheart of a guy," The Rock said of his cousin Yokozuna.
 "Always jovial and happy and cracking jokes.
 It’s just a shame to see that he’s gone.
 He’s contributed so much to our industry and the WWF."

-The family lost another favorite son when Matthew Anoa’i — better known as Rosey in WWE — who died from congestive heart failure in April of 2017.
+The family lost another favorite son when Matthew Anoa’i — better known as Rosey in WWE — died from congestive heart failure in April of 2017.
 His passing hit the family hard.